 Accommodation in Narkanda

-The Tethys Ski Resort is hands down the winner of best luxury hotel in the region.
+The Tethys Ski Resort is hands down the winner of the best luxury hotel in the region.
 The VIEW along with the floor-to-ceiling windows is insanely gorgeous.
 Nestled in thick orchards, overlooking forested hills and providing a tranquil experience – The ski resort is the definition of old-world-charm luxury.

 Food Options in Narkanda